MizaruWareCC/file_protector/README.md

 --must_be_loaded_keyword ("any value" | value_without_space)
 --any_flag
-"--   flag   2" => can be used but not recomended, use alternatives when can for readability --loaded_list value1 "value 2" "as much values as you want" [, --end]
+"--   flag   2" => can be used but not recomended, use alternatives when can for readability --loaded_list value1 "value 2" "as much values as you want"
 ```
 Parser has types:
  - keyword with value